 Cloud is everything

 Cloud computing is a hotly sought-after skill in the market.
 Over the last year Dolby has focused a lot of its hiring efforts on cloud services.
 “One of the biggest trends here in Sydney is Cloud Computing, and that’s an important skill set that’s often sought after.
 AI, Machine Learning, and IoT are key growth areas too — these are very exciting times for Dolby, especially as we dive deeper.”
 He also observed that it’s been a “challenge for recruiters” in “knowing how to hire for these types of engineers.”
-It’s a competitive market so brands need to be able to tell their story and offer good CX.
+It’s a competitive market so brands need to be able to tell their story and offer good candidate experience.

 Moving towards workplace flexibility and a remote work culture

 Building programs that encourage diversity